soz-live/soz-live.github.io/users/docs/quickstart.md

 Download the complete project file **SOZ-LIVE.lsp** from the **code** directory in the repo, and save it into a local directory for loading into CAD.

-> **Notes:**<br>
-> - While the source code is split into multiple files, the entire project is contained within the one combined Lisp file.
-> - For more information on the code files - refer to the README in repo's code directory.
+{% include note.html content="<br>- While the source code is split into multiple files, the entire project is contained within the one combined Lisp file.<br>- For more information on the code files - refer to the README in repo's code directory." %}

 ## Loading SOZ

 Load the file `soz-live.lsp` into CAD using the standard "Appload" command.
 It will load the other repo files as required in the sequence specified within the file.

-> **Notes:**<br>
-> - You can set it to auto-load for each drawing, if you plan to use it regularly.
+{% include note.html content="<br>- You can set it to auto-load for each drawing, if you plan to use it regularly." %}

 ## Begin Drawing